totaldebug/totaldebug.uk/_posts/2014-01-05-php-notice-undefined-index.md

 ---
 title: 'PHP Notice: Undefined index'
 date: 2014-01-05
-layout: post
+categories: [PHP]
+tags: [undefined, index, php]
 ---
 I have had a few times when coding where I get the error PHP Notice: Undefined Index, I found the below solution to this issue which is an extremely simple fix!
 <!--more-->

 ## How to Fix

-One simple answer – isset() !
+One simple answer – `isset()` !

-isset() function in PHP determines whether a variable is set and is not NULL.
+`isset()` function in PHP determines whether a variable is set and is not NULL.
 It returns a Boolean value, that is, if the variable is set it will return true and if the variable value is null it will return false.
 More details on this function can be found in PHP Manual

 ## Example